andreybarsky/orpyus/README.md

 g('x32013')
 g2('x32013')

-# and can find a matching key with respect to a set of played frets,
+# we can find a matching key with respect to a set of played frets,
 # using this currently clunky notation:
 g.find_key({1:[3], 2:[0,2,3], 3:[0,1]})
 # meaning: fret 3 on the 1st (E) string, frets 0, 2 and 3 and open on the 2nd (A) string, and frets 0 and 1 on the 3rd (D) string